mirsaeedi/azure-api-management-devops-resource-kit/README.md

 Local variables are defined using **:::variableName1=value1;variableName2=value2** syntax inside yml file.
 Each key value is separated using a semicolon.
 The values are only applied to their associated policy.

-## Customizing the Name of Generated ARM templates
+## Customizing The Name of Generated ARM Templates

 Another customization that you can apply is to the name of generated ARM templates.